Asperamanca/monadic_operations_cpp23/sources/README.md

 ## Download sources vs. Compiler Explorer Links
 You can download the sources and build them locally.
 Or you can follow the compiler explorer links to single examples.
 Here are the main differences:
-- The compiler explorer version needs pretty new compilers to work.
+- The compiler explorer version needs very new compilers to work.
 For the downloadable source package, I put in some effort so they would run (with some limitations) on compilers that are a few years old.
 - On compiler explorer, every example is in a single file.
 This includes the actual example, but all the utilities and helper code to make it work.
 By comparison, the source packages are better structured, and use shared files where that makes sense
 ## Build and run locally
 Just download the "source" folder and open CMakeLists.txt in a cmake-capable IDE of your choice.